-The downside is that it's not really very portable, and doesn't act as either a cover or a stand for your iPad, so you might still need to spend more money on accessories somewhere along the line.
+The downside to the existing keyboard is that it's not really very portable, and doesn't act as either a cover or a stand for your iPad, so you might still need to spend more money on accessories somewhere along the line.

 Apple Magic Keyboard for iPad Pro – Best for iPad Pro

 The keys are much more comfortable to type on than the older Smart Keyboard Folio, although they're slightly cramped compared to a full-sized laptop.
-And there's a trackpad (cleverly supported in iPadOS 13.4), which is transformative.
+And there's a trackpad (cleverly supported in iPadOS 13.4 onwards), which is transformative.

 A floating cantilever holds the iPad in position; not only does it look cool, it helps elegantly solve the weight distribution issue while letting you adjust the screen angle on a hinge.
 Bear in mind, however, that you can't fold the keyboard back on itself when not in use - you have to detach the keyboard completely when you want to do something with just the tablet.

-Nevertheless, this is undoubtedly the best keyboard you can get for the iPad Pro.
+Nevertheless, this is undoubtedly the best Apple keyboard you can get for the iPad Pro.

 Read our full Magic Keyboard for iPad Pro 12.9in review

-Logitech Slim Folio for iPad 9.7in – Best typing experience for non-Pro iPads
+Logitech Slim Folio for iPad 9.7in – Best typing experience for 9.7in iPads

 Logitech has been the go-to alternative to official Apple keyboards for a number of years ago, and with good reason.